Top of Page

 Part-Time Core Faculty, Department of Clinical and School Psychology

-Oraib Toukhly, Psy.D. serves as an Adjunct Professor at Nova Southeastern University, where she teaches in both doctoral and counseling programs.
-In addition, she serves at Walden University as a contributing professor in the Clinical Psychology Ph.D. program.
-Dr. Toukhly teaches several core courses, including Advanced Treatment Intervention, Diagnosis & Treatment of Child/Adolescent Psychopathology, Projective Personality Assessment, Psychological Testing for Individual Evaluation, and Social & Cultural Foundations of Counseling.
+Oraib Toukhly, Psy.D. serves as an Adjunct Professor at Nova Southeastern University, where she teaches in both doctoral-level and counseling programs.
+Her teaching portfolio includes core and advanced courses such as Advanced Treatment Intervention, Diagnosis and Treatment of Child and Adolescent Psychopathology, Projective Personality Assessment, Psychological Testing for Individual Evaluation, and Social and Cultural Foundations of Counseling.

-Dr. Toukhly is deeply committed to community and international humanitarian efforts.
-She received specialized training at Harvard University in Humanitarian Response Initiatives.
-She also took many humanitarian trips with her students to South Africa, Jordan, Australia, and India.
+Dr. Toukhly is deeply committed to community-based and international humanitarian engagement, with particular emphasis on work with refugee and displaced populations.
+She received specialized training through Harvard University in Humanitarian Response Initiatives and has led and participated in multiple humanitarian and educational initiatives with students in South Africa, Jordan, Australia, and India, integrating cross-cultural psychology, service learning, and ethical clinical practice.

 Dr. Toukhly completed postdoctoral training at the Development Assessment Clinic and conducted evaluations for children suspected of autism spectrum disorders and other developmental delays.
-She also worked and taught at Maimonides Medical Center in Brooklyn/New York, at the psychiatric in patient unit and outpatient.
-In addition to her academic and clinical work, Dr. Toukhly serves as an expert witness in the 17th Judicial Court in Broward County, specializing in child trauma and abuse cases.
-Her current research interests focus on cultural diversity and personality assessment.
+She also worked and taught at Maimonides Medical Center in Brooklyn/New York, at the psychiatric inpatient unit and outpatient.

 Return to top of page